defog-ai/sql-eval/prompts/README.md

 - `table_metadata_string`: The metadata of the table that we want to query.
 This is a string that contains the table names, column names and column types.
 This allows the model to know which columns/tables are available for getting information from.
 For the sqlcoder model that we released, you would need to represent your table metadata as a [SQL DDL](https://en.wikipedia.org/wiki/Data_definition_language) statement.
 - `instructions`: This is an optional field that allows you to customize specific instructions for each question, if needed.
 For example, if you want to ask the model to format your dates a particular way, define keywords, or adapt the SQL to a different database, you can do so here.
 If you don't need to customize the instructions, you can omit this in your prompt.
 - `k_shot_prompt`: This is another optional field that allows you to provide example SQL queries and their corresponding questions.
 These examples serve as a context for the model, helping it understand the type of SQL query you're expecting for a given question.
 Including a few examples in the k_shot_prompt field can significantly improve the model's accuracy in generating relevant SQL queries, especially for complex or less straightforward questions.
+- `glossary`: This is an optional field that allows you to define special terminology or rules for creating the SQL queries.

 Here is how a sample might look like with the above variables:
 ```markdown